Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Mutual of Omaha.
 Issues guaranteed universal life policies up to age 85, and waives the medical exam for policies worth less than $250,000.

 - AIG.
-Offers a guaranteed issue whole life policy to those aged 50 to 85, and the policy builds cash value at a set interest rate.
+AIG’s whole life policy offers guaranteed issue to those aged 50 to 85, and the policy builds cash value at a set interest rate.

 - Americo.
 Offers between $2,000 to $30,000 in coverage to seniors aged 50 to 85, with optional riders including accelerated death benefits.